 In a recessionary economy, people tend to be wary of leaving their current employer and heading somewhere new.
 However, as organisations strive to cut costs and optimise their workforce, we are seeing signs of increased numbers of employees being let go.
 When an employee leaves an organisation due to redundancy, it is more crucial than ever to support and care for that individual, by offering them an efficient offboarding process.

 What is the purpose of employee offboarding?

-Employee offboarding is your opportunity to show the leaving employee you care about them, and ensure that they leave with positive feelings as an advocate of the organization.
+Employee offboarding is your opportunity to show the leaving employee you care about them, and ensure that they leave with positive feelings as an advocate of the organisation.
 Employees who have a positive offboarding experience, leaving with dignity and goodwill, are more likely to be advocates.

-A successful offboarding process also ensures a smooth transition for the departing employee, their teams and the organization by ensuring all necessary tasks, responsibilities, and knowledge are transferred to the right people at the right time.
+A successful offboarding process also ensures a smooth transition for the departing employee, their teams and the organisation by ensuring all necessary tasks, responsibilities, and knowledge are transferred to the right people at the right time.
 This helps keep productivity and continuity of work going, and other employees knowing what’s going on.

 What is the employee offboarding process?